artsandmetaphysics/goodlifeodyssey/_documents/faith-and-reason.md

 I want to practice a religion because it is true.
 What do I mean by true?

-Most religions make metaphysical claims---claims about the nature of reality.
+Most religions make metaphysical claims—claims about the nature of reality.
 Here are a few such claims:

 - The pharaoh is a god.
 - Trees have spirits.